 3. Don’t Forget Your Micronutrients

 People tend to get in a frenzy for more and more calories, no matter where they come from.
 This is called a “dirty bulk” — plenty of ice cream, forget the broccoli because it’s too filling.
-Your vitamins and minerals, though, are fundamental to your muscle gain plan: magnesium in veggies helps with recovery, Vitamin D helps with hormonal health, and so on.
+Though, your vitamins and minerals are fundamental to your muscle gain plan: magnesium in veggies helps with recovery, Vitamin D helps with hormonal health, and so on.
 Hit your recommended daily intake of all your nutrients.

 4. Get a Lot of Sleep

-Strategically using the best mass gainers, when implemented with a good understanding of your calorie and micronutrient needs, can help to reduce the stress of a high calorie diet and get your body to where you want it to be.
+Strategically using the best mass gainers, when implemented with a good understanding of your calorie and micronutrient needs, can reduce the stress of a high-calorie diet and get your body to where you want it to be.
 We won’t say they’re necessary for everyone and anyone who wants to pack on muscle, but in a world where everybody has a zillion commitments, we’re all for making muscle a little easier.

 Frequently Asked Questions